es-shims/Object.entries/README.md

 [![browser support][testling-svg]][testling-url]

-An ES7 spec-compliant `Object.entries` shim.
+An ES2017 spec-compliant `Object.entries` shim.
 Invoke its "shim" method to shim `Object.entries` if it is unavailable or noncompliant.

 This package implements the [es-shim API](https://github.com/es-shims/api) interface.
-It works in an ES3-supported environment and complies with the [proposed spec](https://github.com/ljharb/proposal-object-values-entries/blob/master/spec.md#objectentries-o-).
+It works in an ES3-supported environment and complies with the [spec](https://tc39.github.io/ecma262/#sec-object.entries).

 Most common usage:
 ```js